Juniper/libxo/doc/field-modifiers.rst

 .. index:: Field Modifiers; Encoding

-The encoding modifier indicated the field should only be generated for the encoding output styles, XML and JSON::
+The encoding modifier indicates the field should only be generated for the encoding output styles, XML and JSON::

     EXAMPLE: